irena-flextool/flextool/docs/index.md

 ![Add a battery](./battery.png)

-##  Adding battery investment capabilities
+##  Adding battery investment capabilities : init - wind - battery - battery_invest

 To make the *wind_battery* `scenario` more interesting, an option to invest in *battery* and *battery_inverter* will be added.
 It will also demonstrate how FlexTool can have more complicated constraints that the user defines through data.